EuropeanForestInstitute/tradeflows/README.md

 close(fileConn)
 Change the docs/development folder into vignettes.

+* Calculate median prices by region patner and see how using partner prices for conversion impacts the world trade flows
 * Floating table of content for html reports with a custom csss http://rpubs.com/stevepowell99/floating-css
 * Use aesthetic to make points more transparent on a coutry * contry grid